- Professor, Music

 B.A., Yale University; M.M. and D.M.A, State University of New York at Stony Brook.
 Conducting Diploma, L'Accademia Chigiana, Siena, Italy.

 Cockrell is equally at home on the symphonic podium and in the opera pit, working with professionals or student musicians.
 In 2010 he was appointed artistic director of Opera in the Ozarks which he had previously served as music director from 2003-2005.
+In July 2014 he was named conductor of the Phoenix Youth Symphony, the senior orchestra of one of the nation's premier youth orchestra programs.

 He has conducted the professional symphony orchestras of Dallas, Cincinnati, Phoenix, Tucson, Louisville and Boulder, as well as several in Romania, Italy, Mexico and South Korea.
 Operatic credits include productions for Dayton Opera, Opera Colorado, Opera Theatre of the Rockies and Washington D.C.'s Summer Opera Theatre.
 He served as the associate conductor of Cincinnati Opera, Opera Colorado, The Colorado Symphony Orchestra and the Spoleto Festivals and music director of Denver Young Artists Orchestra.
 He was a member of the conducting faculty of the Interlochen Arts Camp from 2006-2008.
 Cockrell frequently is the conductor and clinician for regional and all state music festivals.
 In 2008 he was the conducting master teacher for the College Orchestra Directors Association national conference and is increasingly sought after for conducting master courses in the USA, Mexico, Asia and Europe.